script-kit/app/README.md

 @see - https://stackoverflow.com/questions/77251296/distutils-not-found-when-running-npm-install

-If you're using homebrew for Python (or python 3.12), you'll need to install the `setuptools` to be able to run `npm i`
+If you're using homebrew for Python (or python 3.12), you'll need to install the `setuptools` to be able to run `pnpm i`

 ```
 brew install python-setuptools